MrRoy09/RetrocraftHub/README.md

 <h2> Link to the Website </h2>
 Or To check the actual website out, You can go to http://35.154.23.90:5000/
 <br>
-To check the main page wihtout logging in, You can use:
+To check the main page without registering, You can use:
 <br>
 For producer, Username: producer@gmail.com, Password: qwer
 <br>